evkx/evkx.github.io/content/models/_index.md

 ## Nissan

-Nissan Motor Co.
-Ltd. often shortened to Nissan, is a Japanese multinational automobile manufacturer headquartered in Nishi-ku, Yokohama, Japan.
-The company sells its vehicles under the Nissan and Infiniti brands.
+Nissan is a multinational automobile manufacturer headquartered in Yokohama, Japan.
+It was founded in 1933 as the 'Nissan Motor Company Ltd.' and has since become one of the largest automakers in the world.
+Nissan offers a wide range of vehicles, from small city cars to luxury sedans and SUVs.

 Nissan has 1 models with total 3 variants.
 [Read all about them](nissan/)